NolanOfficial/TimeDisplay/README.md

 based on those who live in Phoenix's time zone.
 There are no API downloads in this, just an example of how it would be coded and displayed.***

 ## What I Learned
-* Incorporating 'Date()' to find the user's current exact time
+* Incorporating 'Date()' to find the user's current exact time & date
 * Configuring date layouts for specific formats
 * Adding time intervals to allow for constant time updates